CMHSAC Program Guide

 - Students who currently work with substance abusing or dually diagnosed populations and who would like to complement their practical experience with formal academic training and credentials; and

 - Eugene Lang seniors, students in the accelerated Lang BA/MA Program, NSSR MA and PhD students who intend to enter into a career in the substance abuse field.

 Admission to Program

 There are no separate requirements for admission to the CMHSAC program.
-All students who have been admitted to general MA study in the Psychology Department are also eligible to enroll in the CMHSAC.
-However, students will not be considered enrolled in the program until they have completed an enrollment form and submitted it to the Psychology Student Advisors' office.
-Blank copies of the enrollment form can be obtained from the advisors' office or on the CMHSAC website.
+All students who have been admitted to the General MA Program in the Psychology Department are also eligible to enroll in the CMHSAC.
+However, students will not be considered enrolled in the program until they have completed an enrollment form and submitted it to the Psychology Student Advisor's office.
+Copies of the enrollment form are distributed during the first few weeks of the Introduction to Substance Abuse Counseling Course.
 There is no deadline for enrolling, and students are free to take any number of the required courses before submitting a formal application.
 However, students should be aware that until a formal application is submitted, they will not be eligible for fieldwork placements or able to register for the seminar on Ethics.

 Advising and Registration

 It is extremely important that students confer with the student advisors prior to registering for any of the courses offered in the CMHSAC.
 Please see the CMHSAC Student Handbook (PDF) for recommended course sequences.
 Visit http://www.newschool.edu/registrar/ for additional information regarding the registration process.